 Q: Will I be notified before my vehicle is repossessed?

 A: Whether or not the lender has to notify you of a repossession varies by state.
 In most cases, when they don't have to notify you, they usually choose not to and simply move forward with the process.
 What they have to do is send you information after the repossession explaining the details of the sale of the car.

 Q: Can your vehicle be repossessed from your driveway?

 A: Yes, if it’s sitting in your driveway and no passengers are inside, they can repossess your car from your driveway.

 Q: Is it illegal to hide a vehicle from repossession?

-A: Yes, it’s illegal to purposely hide your car from a repossession.
-But if you routinely keep your vehicle inside your garage, it isn’t an illegal practice.
-But if the repo man forcefully takes your car out of your locked garage, you can pursue legal action because they’ve breached the peace.
+A: Yes, it’s illegal to purposely hide your car from repossession.
+If you routinely keep your vehicle inside your garage, it isn’t an illegal practice or considered hiding your car.
+The recovery team for the repossession cannot enter a locked building to get your car.
+If the repo man forcefully takes your car out of your locked garage, you can pursue legal action because they’ve breached the peace.

 It’s important you understand your rights during repossession.
 If you can, you should take the necessary steps to prevent a repo from happening by staying on top of your payments.
 If you know you're going to fall behind, or if something happens to you financially, discuss this with your lender as soon as possible.
 Most are more willing to work with you if you keep them in the loop.
 Some ways they can typically help are with a deferment, or by moving your payment due date.
 Talk to your lender to find out how they can help you.

 If you can't stop an impending repo, it could be time to take action or find a less costly vehicle.
 You may be able to avoid repossession by refinancing your car, or trading in your vehicle.
 Refinancing is the process of replacing your current auto loan contract with a new one that has different rates and/or terms.
 This is a good way to lower your monthly auto loan costs and get a more affordable payment.